verifereum/funding/pectra-pgf.md

 ## Background

 Ramana has a PhD in computer science and has done extensive [academic research](https://scholar.google.com/citations?user=OyX1-qYAAAAJ) on formal verification.
 He is a world leading expert on compiler verification and a key contributor to [CakeML](https://cakeml.org), a verified implementation of ML and one of a handful of formally verified compilers.
-An active contributor to the Rocket Pool liquid staking ecosystem on Ethereum, and user of several decentralised finance (DeFi) protocols, Ramana combines his expertise in formal verification with a deep knowledge of the EVM.
+An active contributor to the Rocket Pool liquid staking ecosystem on Ethereum, user of several decentralised finance (DeFi) protocols, and smart contract author himself, Ramana combines his expertise in formal verification with a deep knowledge of the EVM.
 His background makes him uniquely qualified to build the Verifereum EVM formal verification framework, and Verifereum-based projects for application verification (including via verified compilation).

-The project is entirely free and open source, hosted on [GitHub here](https://github.com/verifereum/verifereum).
+The Verifereum project is entirely free and open source, with all code available and kept up-to-date on [GitHub](https://github.com/verifereum/verifereum).

 # Relevant Pectra EIPs